-The buildings are open from 7:30 AM - 4:00 PM.
-The cafeteria will open at 7:45 AM for breakfast and for those 6^{th} grade students who arrive before 8:00 AM.
-Office hours of the Junior High School are 7:30 AM - 4:00 PM.
+The buildings are open from 7:45 AM - 3:45 PM.
+The cafeteria will open at 7:45 AM for breakfast.
+All students should report directly to PRIDE classrooms unless they are eating breakfast.
+Office hours of the Junior High School are 7:30 AM - 3:45 PM.
 Students must leave the building immediately after school unless supervised by a teacher or coach.